jessebutryn/wtfisbash/style-guide.md

 	...
 done

-# Incorrect -- and unsafe
+# Correct but not ideal
 for f in *; do
 	...
 done